Can laser hair removal work for ingrown hairs?

 How do you treat an ingrown hair?

-- Do not pick, tug or pull the skin
+- Do not pick, tug or pull the skin, be very gentle

-- Ensure the skin in the area is clean and that your hands are clean when touching
+- Ensure the skin in the area is clean and that your hands are clean before touching the area

 - Apply a hot flannel to the skin for a few minutes to soften the top layer of skin